upnplib/inspect_pthreadsWinLin/README.md

     DEBUG: return code from pthread_create() is: 0 Hello World from thread :-)

 If the shared linked program does not find its .dll it will terminate silently.
-If you do not see the greeting then have a look at the .ddl and ensure that the prgram can find it.
+If you do not see the greeting then have a look at the .ddl and ensure that the program can find it.

 ## Using POSIX threads on Linux